-Key performance indicators (KPIs) are arguably the most important tools for managers to understand how their organization is operating.
-KPIs help measure the level of success or failure of your business, and they can be assigned for different levels of business operations: on the task-based, process-based, or organizational level.
+Key performance indicators (KPIs) are arguably the most effective tools for managers to understand how their organization operates.
+KPIs help measure the level of success or failure of your business.
+They can be assigned to different levels of business operations: on the task-based, process-based, or organizational level.

-In order to have a clear vision for your organization and make decisions based on facts and data, your management team needs to have a system of smart, effective, and realistic KPIs.
+To have a clear vision for your organization and make decisions based on facts and data, your management team needs to have a system of smart, practical, and realistic KPIs.
 However, we've seen many businesses struggle with their KPI-related tasks: perhaps it's taking too long to establish such a KPI measurement and reporting system, or people fail to understand the root causes of their problems.

-In this blog post, I will explain how you can use process mining to establish your process KPI system in a more efficient way, with much less effort compared to traditional ways of building process KPIs.
+In this blog post, I will explain how you can use process mining to establish your process KPI system more efficiently, with much less effort than traditional ways of building process KPIs.

 1. KPI-driven PDCA cycle and process mining KPIs

 In my last blog post (Process Mining for Process Improvement), I emphasized the benefits of using the PDCA Deming cycle in change implementation.
 This model can also be used to enforce a KPI-driven improvement cycle:

 In the first step, you analyze your processes, identify problems and their root causes, and then define relevant KPIs based on your findings.

 Next, you implement a small-scale change in your process.
 After this change, you review its effects on your initial problems and their root causes so that you can evaluate the relevancy and effectiveness of your pre-defined KPIs.